American Soldier Sentenced in Russia Amid Rising Tensions | Law-Order

 American Soldier Sentenced in Russia Amid Rising Tensions

-Staff Sgt.
-Gordon Black, 34, was sentenced to nearly four years in a Russian prison for theft and threats of murder.
-The incident, which arose from a domestic dispute, adds strain to the already tense U.S.-Russia relations.
-Several other Americans are currently detained in Russia.
+A Russian court sentenced American Staff Sgt.
+Gordon Black to three years and nine months in prison for theft and threats of murder.
+Black's arrest and sentencing add strain to already tense U.S.-Russia relations, further complicated by Russia's detention of several other American citizens.

 - Country: